AnalystSubranjit/faqbotplatform/README.md

 ## Scripts:
 * app.py: Chatbot UI built using Flask, using templates/*.html
-* bankfaqs.py: Chatbot core logic as well as knowledgebase.
+* bankfaqs.py: Chatbot core logic as well as knowledge-base.

 ## Other Data: